spresnal/HexaWars/client/README.md

 ## Setting Up

-We also use a number of node.js tools to initialize and test angular-seed.
+Start off by downloading Visual Studio 2015 (The Community Version) https://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx.
+Download git and add it to your PATH in Environment Variables.
+We also use a number of node.js tools to initialize and test the project.
 You must have node.js and its package manager (npm) installed.
 You can get them from [http://nodejs.org/](http://nodejs.org/).
+NOTE: You may also need to download Python and add it to your Environment Variables as well.

 ### Install Dependencies